 operates and, for a few dollars, the friendly caretaker will punch out a

-4-line dog tag for you.
-I got one for myself and one for my Dad, who
+four-line dog tag for you.
+I got one for myself and one for my dad, who

-probably hadn't seen a real dog tag since his WWII days in the Navy.
+probably hadn't seen a real dog tag since his World War II days in the Navy.

-get a dog tag (maybe even get one for your dog).
-Yeah, it's a little
+get a dog tag (maybe even one for your dog).
+The park is a little

 raining the proverbial cats and dogs (though without dog tags, I'm sure).